 This short film is all about Scrat and his beloved nut.
 While trying to find a place to bury his acorn, Scrat discovers the frozen body of a scientist and his time traveling machine.
 Unintentionally, he fires that machine and finds himself, along with the acorn, traveling into the future in different eras and places.
 If you love Scrat, you must watch this one.

 2. Ice Age: The Meltdown (2006)

 In the first film, it was shown that Manny is the last mammoth, but this film revealed that there is another female mammoth, who later becomes Manny’s partner.
 In addition to that, we were introduced to two possums, Crash and Eddie, who have a mischievous character (which somehow reminded me of Fred and George!).
 While all this happened, we watched Scrat still struggling with his acorn.
-In fact, it was from this film that we, and the filmmakers, started to pay more attention to Scrat’s part, and now that stupid squirrel is our favourite character.
+In fact, it was from this film that we, and the filmmakers, started to pay more attention to Scrat’s part, and now that stupid squirrel is our favorite character.